How To Get Rid Of Anger To Improve Your Life

 - Getting frustrated with yourself during or after an argument

 - Breaking objects or punching something during an argument

 - Accusing others of doing things behind your back (even when they're not)

 - Becoming violent or short-tempered in response to minor issues

-Alongside these actions, you may have specific feelings or emotional symptoms as well.
+In addition, you may have specific feelings or emotional symptoms as well.
 These can come about at any time and may vary in severity.
-They may also come about in any combination and may not seem to have anything to do with the anger, even though the cause is likely related.
+They may also manifest in any combination and may not seem to have anything to do with your anger, even though it's likely related.
+These are: